image-i-nations trésor

 World Sexual Health Day – 4 September

 On World Sexual Health Day, WHO celebrates every person’s right to sexual well-being.
-The theme of World Sexual Health Day this year is ‘Consent!’, recognizing the importance of consent and mutual respect when it comes to sexual encounters.
 People should have complete and accurate information so they can make informed choices when it comes to their sexual and reproductive health.

 “Sexual health is a state of physical, emotional, mental and social well-being related to sexuality; it is not merely the absence of disease, dysfunction or infirmity.